-Beale was the representative for Virginia’s 14th congressional district and was a Democrat.
+Beale was the representative for Virginia’s 14th congressional district as a Democrat.
 He served from 1851 to 1853.

 He was previously the representative for Virginia’s 14th congressional district as a Democrat from 1849 to 1851; the representative for Virginia’s 16th congressional district as a Jackson from 1835 to 1837; and the representative for Virginia’s 16th congressional district as a Jackson from 1833 to 1835.